 What is Kitsune Udon?

-Kitsune Udon is a type of Japanese udon noodle soup topped with sweet and savory seasoned fried tofu pouches called 'inari age.'
+Kitsune Udon is a type of Japanese udon noodle soup topped with sweet and savory seasoned fried tofu pouches called inari age.
+The term "Kitsune" means fox, but in this dish, it refers to the seasoned fried tofu pouches.

-The term "Kitsune" means foxes, but in this dish, it refers to the seasoned fried tofu pouches.
-At first glance, foxes and fried tofu seem unrelated, but in Japan, there is folklore that foxes are fond of fried tofu, and its color and shape are associated with foxes, which is why it is called kitsune.
+At first glance, foxes and fried tofu may seem unrelated, but in Japan, there is folklore that foxes are said to be fond of fried tofu.
+The color and shape of the tofu pouches are associated with foxes, which is why this dish is called kitsune udon.

-So, why are seasoned fried tofu pouches put on udon noodle soup?
-There is a bit of a story behind that.
-This dish was created at an udon restaurant called Matsubaya (now known as Usamitei Matsubaya) in Osaka, Japan.
+So, why are seasoned fried tofu pouches placed on udon noodle soup?
+There is a bit of a story behind it.
+This dish was created at an udon restaurant called "Matsubaya" (now known as "Usamitei Matsubaya") in Osaka, Japan.

-The owner of Matsubaya, who had experience working at a sushi restaurant, used to serve Inari Sushi alongside udon noodle soup.
-Inari sushi is a dish in which sushi rice is wrapped in a sweet and savory seasoned fried tofu pouch.
 However, at this restaurant, inari sushi was served with the fried tofu on a separate plate from the sushi rice.
-As a result, some customers placed the fried tofu on top of their udon noodle soup.
+As a result, some customers started placing the fried tofu on top of their udon noodle soup.
 Seeing this, the owner began serving udon noodle soup with the fried tofu from the start, giving birth to kitsune udon.

 Though this dish was created by coincidence, the combination of the udon soup and seasoned fried tofu pouches creates a perfect harmony, as if it had been carefully planned from the beginning.
-The richness and smooth texture of the fried tofu transform udon noodle soup into a dish that is both light yet flavorful.
-Today, this dish is enjoyed all over Japan and is known as one of the signature dishes of Osaka, along with Takoyaki and Okonomiyaki.
+The richness and smooth texture of the fried tofu transform the udon noodle soup into a dish that is both light and flavorful.

 Fried tofu options